 - Ability to add support for new innovative features offered by modern infrastructure platforms.

 Ability to add support for a collection of new telemetry data.

 - Ability to launch Intent-Based Analytics to extract knowledge out of raw telemetry data.

 We recommend that you use the above list as a checklist for validating IBN compliance when evaluating IBN solutions.

 In summary, the intent definition language (allowing you to define that single source of truth) AND reasoning about intent has to be built into the IBN platform.

 Why does “built into the IBNS platform” matter?
-Because it means less code (bugs) to write, review, and maintain, less tests to write, review, and maintain.
+Because it means less code (bugs) to write, review, and maintain, fewer tests to write, review, and maintain.
 In short, more agility and availability.
-In its absence you can expect the complexity of your solution to spiral out of control in the presence of change.
+In its absence, you can expect the complexity of your solution to spiral out of control in the presence of change.